rescript-lang/bucklescript.github.io/docs/why-bucklescript-matters-for-javascript-platform.md

 Elm, Purescript, or typescript, none of which support both an ASM backend and a JS backend.

-1. Bucklescript is an optimizing compiler and will do much more in the future.
+1. BuckleScript is an optimizing compiler and will do much more in the future.

 Since OCaml has a sound type system, and functional languages are